OpenAPI overview and best practices

 Extending OpenAPI

-The OpenAPI Specification does not have an exhaustive vocabulary for describing API functionality.
-To overcome gaps in the specification, you can add several extension fields to an OpenAPI document that describe additional metadata and functionality.
+The OpenAPI Specification lacks an exhaustive vocabulary for describing API functionality.
+To overcome specification gaps, add extension fields to an OpenAPI document that describe additional metadata and functionality.

 Extensions typically follow a naming format of x-<vendor>-<function>, where <vendor> is the name of the vendor or tool that created the extension and <function> is the goal accomplished by the extension.

-A range of Speakeasy extensions are available to help you prepare a spec for code generation.
+A range of Speakeasy extensions help prepare OpenAPI documents for code generation.
 Some of the most commonly used extensions are described below.

 x-speakeasy-name-override

-Use this extension to override the name of a class, operation, or parameter.
-The most common use case is to override operationId values in your spec to simplify the created SDK method names.
+This extension overrides the name of a class, operation, or parameter.
+The most common use case is overriding operationId values in an OpenAPI document to simplify the generated SDK method names.

-If your operationId identifiers follow a consistent pattern, you can define the name override globally using a regular expression to match the operationId and replace it with a new name.
+When operationId identifiers follow a consistent pattern, define the name override globally using a regular expression to match the operationId and replace it with a new name.

 In this instance, the SDK will contain a method menu.drinks.list() rather than the longer menu.drinks.list_drinks_v2_get().